MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 Vittorio De Sica

 ## G.R.
 Aldo - Main Focus

+"Aldo was even before Raoul Coutard in using indirect lighting, using soft lighting.
+And I think that's because he came to motion pictures from still photography.
+He came to the cinema not through the usual way of the period, which was to be a loader, an assistant, a focus puller, a cameraoperator, and after all that, many years later becoming a director of photography.
+He came straight from still and theatrical photography and only because Visconti imposed on him.
+That's why his lighting was so unconventional for the period.
+He had not come down the same path.
+But he really was a source of inspiration.
+Other films of the period like Open City and Shoeshine made by other cinematographers had an interesting look not because the director of photography wanted it that way; it was due to lack of money.
+They looked interesting in spite of them.
+I'm sure that if they had given those cinematographers more money and technical support they would have done something very professional and slick." [@schaeferMastersLightConversations2013, 6]

+"What is more, the formation of many neo-realist cinematographers in the field of photojournalism or the newsreel should not be underestimated: two out of the three key names of cinematography of the period come from photography and the newsreel.
+These were, Aldo Tonti, who was a photojournalist before his cinematic debut and his great work on Luchino Visconti’s Ossessione (Obsession, 1943),23 and Otello Martelli, director of photography on Rossellini’s Paisà (Paisan, 1946) and Giuseppe De Santis’s Riso Amaro (Bitter Rice, 1949), who worked at the Istituto Luce (responsible for newsreels) during the war.
+The third, Aldo Graziati, cinematographer for Vittorio De Sica’s Umberto D (1948) and Visconti’s La terra trema (The Earth Trembles, 1948), represents an exception, a case of the confluence of a strictly photographic culture in film (as well as a reconciliation between set photography and cinematography).
+Graziati was a professional photographer, though self-taught, who trained by studying the light of the paintings of Caravaggio and doing an apprenticeship in the photographic studios of Paris, first as a portraitist and then primarily as a set photographer.24 I will later briefly compare Graziati’s and Tonti’s contribution to Visconti’s cinema and the parallel evolution, in terms of documentary, of set photography, a practice that once again demands a close comparison of cinema and photography in those years." [@hillStillnessMotionItaly2014, 194]

+"Visually, La Terra Trema is a very modern movie and Umberto Dis too, as well as Senso.
+Aldo photographed them." [@schaeferMastersLightConversations2013, 7]

 aldo invoated in that space to create his look and feel